facebook/infer/_docs/02-about-infer.md

 Monoidics was itself based on recent academic research, particularly on separation logic and bi-abduction.

 We have broadened Infer's scope within the past few years.
-We now refer to the original separation logic analysis as Infer.SL.We now also have    Infer.AI. a general analysis framework which is     an interface to the modular analysis engine which can be used by other kinds of program analyses (technically, called ``abstract interpretations'', hence the AI monicker).
+We now refer to the original separation logic analysis as Infer.SL.
+We now also have    Infer.AI, a general analysis framework which is     an interface to the modular analysis engine which can be used by other kinds of program analyses (technically, called ''abstract interpretations'', hence the AI monicker).
 This added generality has been used to develop instantiations of Infer.AI for security, concurrency and in other domains.
 Additionally, we have Infer linters for describing shallow syntactic analyses, using the AL language, because sometimes linters are just what you need.